tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 1) Participate in a 15-week practicum focused on building and maintaining backend cloud services and human teams to support service uptime monitoring.
 2) Coordinate with a team of three engineers to build and monitor our cloud backend.
 3) Acquire the fundamentals of Cloud Engineering by building a AWS backend to host our assigned website.
-4) Master the fundamentals of Site-Reliability Engineering by setting up a paging (PagerDuty) and web monitoring system (New Relic) to track uptime our assigned website.
+4) Master the fundamentals of Site-Reliability Engineering by setting up a paging (PagerDuty) and web monitoring system (New Relic) to track uptime for our assigned website.
 5) Scale up our cloud system using a relational database, additional copy of production servers, elastic file system, and load balancer to handle a simulated DDos attck with bots.
 6) Provide 24/7 monitoring and maintenance of website due to constant traffic spikes via bots, made 95% uptime each week for five weeks.